-Creep and Rupture tests are essential to evaluate the time-dependent behavior of metals and composites at elevated temperatures under applied stress.
+Creep and rupture tests are essential to evaluate the time-dependent behaviour of metals and composites at elevated temperatures under applied stress.
 Deformation is measured as a function of time.

-With five creep/stress rupture machines operational, and the capability to test designed specimens up to 10⅛" in length, our Creep and Rupture lab provides the data essential for this evaluation.
+With five creep/stress rupture machines operational, and the capability to test designed specimens up to 257mm (10⅛") in length, our Creep and Rupture lab provides the data essential for this evaluation.

 Creep testing (creep-rupture, stress-rupture, stress-relaxation) is conducted to determine the deformation (creep) of a material when subjected to a prolonged load at a constant temperature.

-Lucideon is capable of conducting the following tests up to 1650°F (900°C) in temperature and 10,000 lbs (4,500 kg) in load.
+Lucideon is capable of conducting the below tests up to 900°C (1650°F) in temperature and 4,500 kg (10,000 lbs) in load.
 Temperature and creep readings are recorded and monitored continuously to ensure accuracy of results.